Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Custom dictionary style/README.md

 ## How it works

-1. Create a new `AGSDictionarySymbolStyle` by passing in the path to the custom style file (.stylx).
+1. Create a new `AGSDictionarySymbolStyle` by passing in the URL to the custom style file (.stylx).
 2. Create a new `AGSDictionaryRenderer`, providing the dictionary symbol style.
 3. Apply the dictionary renderer to a feature layer.